ricebear-org/ricebear-org.github.io/discord.md

 All voice channels use the latest Opus 1.3 codec with (presumably) CBR, usually at the highest bitrate possible.
 Even with high bitrates, only bots can play music using a stereo output without voice tuning.
 Everyone else is limited to mono output with voice tuning (both negatively impacts sound quality).
 Alternatively, you can use Spotify's Listen Along feature, which integrates into Discord and requires a Spotify connection on your Discord account.

 In most channels, the voice channel's server region is set to Auto.
-Ring 1 users are able to set a specific voice server region for a voice channel using `/edit_vc_region`.
+Ring 1 users are able to set a specific voice server region for a voice channel using `/editregion`.
 See this [Discord support article](https://support.discord.com/hc/en-us/articles/360060570993-Voice-Regions-Update) for more information about the Auto region.

 Usually, the channel name format is as follows: [R] NAME

-- R -> Voice server region indicated by emoji.
+- R -> Voice server region of the channel indicated by emoji.
 See legend further below.

-- NAME -> Either a channel number and/or a special name for this channel.
+- NAME -> Channel name.

 Here are the voice server regions matched with their emoji: